corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/apps/bankinabox/back-end-guide.md

 This operation will fail if any of the following conditions is true:

 * The provided `accountId` is a reference to a loan account or savings account in savings period.
-* The specified account doesn't have sufficient funds on accounts balance.
+* The specified account does not have sufficient funds on accounts balance.
 * The specified account has reached daily withdrawal limit.
 * The specified account is not in `ACTIVE` status.